 An experienced motor vehicle accident lawyer will always consider a range of issues when making determinations about what damages to seek on your behalf.
 Be careful not to fall for the trap of believing the value of your case based on the number that an insurance adjuster has placed on your claim.
 Always keep in mind the fact that an insurance adjuster is not advocating for your interests, and he or she has the incentive to drastically underestimate the value of your losses.
 Only an experienced attorney with a duty to fight for your interests can provide a fair assessment of the value of your personal injury claim.

 But there are some key facts you should be aware of before you decide to represent yourself.
-The negligent party's representation—usually an insurance company—will be working to pay you as little as possible from the accident.
+The negligent party's insurance adjuster/and/or attorney will be working to pay you as little as possible for the accident.
 Insurance companies and their attorneys often calculate the value of your claim based on how aggressive they feel the injured party will fight for full compensation for the harm caused.
-By hiring a lawyer, you are letting the negligent party and the insurance company know that you're going to have an advocate fight for your rights, and you are not going to let an insurance company take advantage of you.
+By hiring a lawyer, you are letting the negligent party know that you're going to have an advocate fight for your rights, and you are not going to let them take advantage of you.

 It is important to have an experienced car accident attorney on your side right from the start.
 If it turns out that your case needs to go to court, you will need a lawyer with years of experience who is prepared to take your case into the courtroom and recover damages for your injuries.
 If the negligent party knows that you have a dedicated attorney on your side, he or she may be more likely to deal with you reasonably from the start of your case.

-You need an attorney knowledgeable and experienced in Pennsylvania law to fight for your rights and to show the insurance company that you are serious about your case.
-An auto accident attorney at The Rothenberg Law Firm LLP will take your injury case on a contingency fee basis, which means that you do not have to pay any money up front—our lawyers are only compensated following a successful recovery for you.
+You need an attorney knowledgeable and experienced in Pennsylvania injury lawyer to fight for your rights and to show the insurance company that you are serious about your case.
+An auto accident attorney at our law office will represent you on a contingency fee basis.
+This means that you never have to pay any money upfront!
+Our lawyers are only compensated following a successful recovery for you.

 Insurance companies want to pay as little as possible for every claim.
 They do everything in their power to make sure any settlement you receive is at an absolute minimum.
-An insurance company is not on your side.
 No matter how nice the insurance adjuster seems, the adjuster's only goal is to pay you as little as possible.
-Indeed, adjusters can be rewarded if they settle claims quickly and with little financial impact on the insurance company.
+Indeed, adjusters can be rewarded if they settle claims quickly and with the little financial impact on the insurance company.

 With this in mind, it's essential that you refuse any settlement offers from the insurance company.
 Oftentimes after a car accident, an insurance adjuster will contact you immediately and sometimes even offer to pay you a visit.
 They will offer you a settlement for the accident, hoping that you will agree to a payment that is much less than what you deserve.
 The insurance company wants to close your case as soon as possible, and they are going to try to get you to accept an unfair offer just because you're still vulnerable in the days following the accident.
 Do not rush into anything, and do not take any settlement offers until you've spoken with a personal injury attorney who can discuss your rights with you and make sure you understand the consequences of accepting a settlement check.

-Remember: The insurance company is only interested in one thing: paying you as little as possible.
-Do not deal with the insurance company alone.
+The insurance company is only interested in one thing: paying you as little as possible.
+Do not deal with them alone.
 Retain the services of a car accident attorney who can ensure that your rights are protected.
-For more information, click here.
+For more information, click here

 Understanding What Causes Car Accidents in Pennsylvania